The Gender Gap Report Part III: Türkiye's Partisan Capture of Gender Policy

 When International Agreements Become Domestic Battlegrounds

 In July 2021, Türkiye became the first and only country to withdraw from the Istanbul Convention—a landmark international treaty on preventing violence against women that Türkiye itself had been the first to ratify almost a decade earlier.
-Three years later, the Friedrich Ebert Foundation's 2024 Youth Study reveals that this decision reflects not a fundamental gender divide among Turkish youth, but something more concerning: the complete partisan capture of what should be consensus policy areas.
+Three years later, the Friedrich Ebert Foundation's 2024 Youth Study reveals that this decision reflects not a fundamental gender divide among young people in Türkiye, but rather how partisan identity increasingly shapes views on gender policy.

 This is the third installment in our analysis of Southeast European youth attitudes.
-While previous reports examined regional patterns, this time we look specifically at how Türkiye's case illustrates ways in which political polarization can consume entire policy domains, transforming technical questions about violence prevention into loyalty tests for competing political camps.
+While previous reports examined regional patterns, this time we look specifically at how Türkiye's case illustrates ways in which political polarization can influence policy debates, with partisan identity playing a significant role in how young people view international agreements on gender issues

 The data reveals a generation where partisan identity has become the primary lens through which young people view gender policy.
 Political alignment creates gaps of 20+ percentage points between government and opposition supporters, while gender differences within each political camp remain modest—typically 3-7 points.
 The data tells a story of a generation divided not by gender, but by political and religious fault lines.